-Spinal cord injuries can be complete, which means the injured has no motor or sensory function in the sacral segments.
+A spinal cord injury can be complete, which means the person has no motor or sensory function in the sacral segments.
 Any function below the neurological level is lost.

-Or, spinal cord injuries can be incomplete, which mean a person retains some sensation or movement below the level of the injury.
+Or, a spinal cord injury can be incomplete, which mean a person retains some sensation or movement below the level of the injury.

 Focus on health and recovery.

-Lifetime healthcare costs for living with this type of injury are very high.
-Without the help of a skilled spinal cord injury lawyer, it is very unlikely that the injured person will get sufficient compensation.
+Lifetime healthcare costs for living with a spinal cord injury are very high.
+Without the help of a skilled personal injury lawyer, it is very unlikely that the injured person will get sufficient compensation.

 Be proactive: get an advocate on your side.